Voted Best Personal Injury Law Firm By Georgia Lawyers

 Step 7: Engage in Discovery

-Step 8: Attempt Settlement or Proceed to Trial
+Step 8: Settle or Go to Trial

 Step 9: Recover Damages